guytrimble/guytrimble.github.io/index.md

-# Guy Trimble's Portfolio
+# Hello World

-I am a computer science major at [Cal State Fullerton](http://www.fullerton.edu/) and I plan on graduating in 2028.
+This is my home page!
+My name is Guy Trimble and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is computer science.

+## Computer Science Projects

+My GitHub page is http://github.com/guytrimble.

-## Favorite CPSC 120 Labs
+### CPSC 120

 * Lab 9, part 1